fastcat/wirelink/PROTOCOL.md

 ## Attributes

-The following attributes are defined as 1 byte ASCII values:
+The following attributes are defined, mostly as 1 byte ASCII values:

+* `0x0`: `Unknown`: Not really unknown, but rather an "I'm here" fact, a cross between a keep-alive and a ping.
 * `e`: `EndpointV4`: Value is a 4 byte IPv4 address followed by a two byte UDP port
 * `E`: `EndpointV6`: Value is a 16 byte IPv6 address followed by a two byte UDP